GianniBuoni/dotfiles/README.md

 ## Home Manager

 Home Manager is setup as it's own separate module.
-Like the System, it needs to stage and unstage the `/env directory`, too.
+Like the System, it needs to stage and unstage `.env.local.nix`, too.

 ```
 git add . -Nf && home-manager switch --flake . && git reset